Boeing 737: 737-200

-The short-field capabilities of the 737-200 led Boeing to offer the "Unpaved Strip Kit" (see the Air North example, right).
+The short-field capabilities of the 737-200 led Boeing to offer the Unpaved Strip Kit.
 This option reduced foreign object damage when operated on remote, unimproved or unpaved runways, that competing jetliners could not use safely.
 The kit included a gravel deflector on the nose gear and a vortex dissipator extending from the front of the engine.
 Alaska Airlines used the gravel kit for some of its combi aircraft rural operations in Alaska until retiring its -200 fleet in 2007.
 Air Inuit, Nolinor Aviation and Buffalo Airways still use the gravel kit in Northern Canada.
 Canadian North also operated a gravel-kitted 737-200 Combi, but this was due to be retired in early 2023.

 As of September 2023, a relatively high number of 737-200s remain in service compared to other early jet airliners, with fifty examples actively flying for thirty carriers.
 During the 737 MAX groundings, older 737s, including the 200 and Classic series, were in demand for leasing.
-C-GNLK, one of Nolinor's 737-200s, is the oldest jet airliner in commercial service as of 2024, having entered service 50 years prior in 1974.